pictoune/pictoune.github.io/generate-your-first-flashcard.md

 title: Generate Your First Flashcard
 parent: Quick Tutorial
 grand_parent: Getting Started
-nav_order: 2
+nav_order: 4
 ---

 # Generating Your First Flashcard

-Now that you've configured AnkiLingoFlash, it's time to create your first AI-powered flashcard.
-Here's how:
+Now that everything is set up, let's create your first AI-powered flashcard:

-1. Browse to any webpage in your target language
+1. Navigate to a webpage in your target language
 2. Highlight a word or phrase you want to learn
-3. Click on the AnkiLingoFlash icon that appears near your selection
-4. Wait a moment as our AI generates a comprehensive flashcard
+3. Right-click and select "Generate Flashcard" from the context menu
-5. Review the flashcard, which includes:
+4. Review the generated flashcard, which includes:
-   - The word or phrase in context
-   - Its definition
-   - Example sentences
+   - Definition
-   - Mnemonic devices to aid memorization
+   - Mnemonic aid
+   - Pronunciation guide
-6. Click "Save" to add the flashcard to your review deck
+5. Click "Add to Anki" to save the flashcard to your chosen Anki deck

 Congratulations!
-You've just created your first AI-powered flashcard with AnkiLingoFlash.
-Keep exploring web content in your target language and creating flashcards to build your vocabulary efficiently.
+You've just created your first AnkiLingoFlash card.

-Remember to review your flashcards regularly using the AnkiLingoFlash spaced repetition system for optimal learning.